-15. During the course of the Commission’s review of the Maret’s BZA application, commissioners received at least __ letters of emails supporting the plans for the sports field and at least __ letters objecting to or raising concerns about the proposal, all of which were posted on the Commission’s website and available for all commissioners to consider.
+18. During the course of the Commission’s review of the Maret’s BZA application, commissioners received at least 40 letters of emails supporting the plans for the sports field and about an equal number of communications objecting to or raising concerns about the proposal, all of which were posted on the Commission’s website and available for all commissioners to consider.
+Many of the opposition letters were in form letter format.
+Also, many of these communications of both support and opposition, were duplicates of letters to the BZA.
+As of February 27, 2022, the BZA had received more than 80 letters of support, and there were about an equal number of opposition letters, including form letters.

 ANALYSIS AND CONCLUSIONS